Latchmere House: History

 Built in the mid-19th century by Joshua Field, a British civil and mechanical engineer, as a large, ornate country house with large grounds.
 During the First World War (1914–1918) the estate was used by the War Office as a hospital for treating officers suffering from "shell shock".

 During the Second World War it was a detention and interrogation centre (known as Camp 020) for enemy agents captured by MI5.
 Many members of the British Union of Fascists (BUF) were held here during this period.
 They included the environmental pioneer Jorian Jenks.
 During August and September 1940 the local leaders – held without trial – were interrogated by military intelligence, including solitary confinement, mock executions, food deprivation and psychological torture.
 This ended when BUF leader Sir Oswald Mosley launched legal proceedings.

-Britain sometimes used unusual methods of obtaining information from German prisoners of war.
+Britain sometimes used unusual methods of obtaining information from foreign internees and German prisoners of war.
 Across the estate 30 rooms were small cells with hidden microphones.